-This is a piece written by Jorge Dias, Devops Engineer at XING and also speaker at Dev Talks Bucharest, on the The Future Web stage.
+This is a piece written by Jorge Dias, Devops Engineer at XING which was a speaker at Dev Talks Bucharest 2015, on the The Future Web stage.

 This tutorial is an extraction from a talk I recently presented about docker and rails apps at the Barcelona on Rails user group.
 I’ll explain how to integrate docker into an existing rails app workflow.